mario-eth/soldeer/README.md

 - Parallel downloads of the dependencies.
 - Error handling.
 - Tests.
 (I know, I know...)
-- Refactor the code. (lots of duplicated code)
+- Refactor the code. (lots of duplicated code).